Alfred Broughton: 1979 no confidence vote and death

 On 28 March 1979, the government faced a knife-edge vote of no confidence when Broughton was on his deathbed at his home in Batley.
 Broughton's doctors were extremely concerned for him and strongly advised him not to travel.
 Broughton knew that his death was imminent, but he was still willing to come down to vote with the government.
 However, Deputy Chief Whip Walter Harrison, with the agreement of Prime Minister James Callaghan, decided it would be unacceptable to ask him to do so, in case he died during the ambulance journey.
 The government lost by one vote; had Broughton been present, the Government would have survived, assuming Speaker George Thomas would have broken the tie in favour of the status quo per Speaker Denison's rule.
 Broughton died five days later, aged 76.

 In popular culture

 On 8 June 2009, an afternoon play called How Are You Feeling, Alf? about Broughton and the 1979 no confidence vote was aired on BBC Radio 4.
 It was written by James Graham and featured David Ryall as Broughton and Malcolm Tierney as James Callaghan.
 Three years later, Graham wrote This House, first staged by the National Theatre, which expanded on the political situation in the 1970s, in which Broughton is a key character.

-Broughton is also mentioned in the ITV TV show Utopia, season 2, episode 1, as part of a plot to sway the no-confidence vote.
+Broughton is also mentioned in the first episode of the second series of Channel 4 conspiracy thriller Utopia, as part of plot to sway the no-confidence vote.